gitlabhq/omnibus-gitlab/README.md

 ### Storing Git data in an alternative directory

-By default, omnibus-gitlab stores Git repository data in `/var/opt/gitlab/git-data`.
-You can change this location by adding the following line to `/etc/gitlab/gitlab.rb`.
+By default, omnibus-gitlab stores Git repository data under `/var/opt/gitlab/git-data`: repositories are stored in `/var/opt/gitlab/git-data/repositories`, and satellites in `/var/opt/gitlab/git-data/gitlab-satellites`.
+You can change the location of the `git-data` parent directory by adding the following line to `/etc/gitlab/gitlab.rb`.

 ```ruby
 git_data_dir "/mnt/nas/git-data"